 - complexity of app design (custom themes, gamification, etc.)

 As well, the final cost directly depends on the level of the development company you hire.
 If you want to make a fitness app of good quality it is reasonable to outsource and find a software development team in Ukraine.
-Ukrainian software companies like MLSDev combine a high level of expertise with moderate prices.

 Want to better understand what influences the app development cost?

 We can give you useful insight into the cost formation from app development process and calculations.
 Read our article How Much Does it Cost to Make an App.

 How to Create Your Own Fitness App: Final Practices

 The fitness application market is a fruitful area, especially if you have a great, unique idea.